duolingo snapshots

 How might we bring real world touchpoints into the Duolingo app for more immersive language learning?

-In sum, there were three major redesigns:
+In sum, there were three major features proposed:

 The tips page and hanyu learning page now has been redesigned for individual character definitions, with opportunities for more nuanced definitions and applicable example phrases.